Mahdi-Devm/Weather-app-api/README.md

   .then(response => response.json())
   .then(data => console.log(data));

-## API Endpoints 📍
-- /weather?city={city} - Get current weather data for the specified city.
-- /forecast?city={city} - Get the weather forecast for the specified city.

 ## Contributing 🤝
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request.